CSC207-UofT/course-project-csc207_stackoverflowers/Phase1/ProgressReport.md

         - Tests
         - Exceptions = how return correct error message to player
         - Levels -> abstract to children
-- Farzana and Maggie:
+Farzana:
 - Progress so far:
        - Writing out all prompts in GamePrompts
+       - Wrtiting all descriptions for our 'projects' in the game
+       - Created UseCase class GameGenerator and added new methods to it.
+       - Worked on SkillCompatibility in class Project with Maggie.
+       - Worked on class Project
        - Working on some methods in GameMaker tht correspond to class Project
-        - Writing up the descriptions for our games (projects, final projects, conversations
+       - Writing up other descriptions for our games (projects, final projects, conversations)
        - Working on all needed txt files (for generating projects and interns)
+       - Worked on GameGeneratorsTest
+       - Wrote up the specification
+       - Factory Method Design Pattern in design document
+       - Step 1 of Scenario Walkthrough in design document
+       - Helped Camille with SOLID principles
+Maggie:
+- Progress so far:
+       - Writing out all prompts in GamePrompts
+       - Wrtiting all descriptions for our 'projects' in the game
+       - Worked on SkillCompatibility in class Project with Maggie.
+       - Worked on class Project
-        - Writing Javadoc for classes
+       - Writing up other descriptions for our games (projects, final projects, conversations)
+       - Working on all needed txt files (for generating projects and interns)
-    - Questions:
+       - Worked on GameGeneratorsTest
-        - Currently Maggie and I are working on the skills compatibility needed to calculate the project and final project scores.
-          We have decided to make a hashmap for each project for the skills compatibility.
-          For example: if project 1 has a skill list of artistic, creative and teamwork, it’s skill compatibility hashmap will look something like this : {creative:0.7, artistic: 0.76, teamwork: 0.8, other skills: 0.9}, and so on.
-          HOWEVER, we will have to attach the correct hashmap required for the game somewhere meaning if in the game we have projects proj1, proj2, proj5, proj7 (from projectgenerator), where do we initialise to say to use hashmap skillcompatibility1 , skillcomp2, skillcomp5 and skillcomp7?
-        - Also where are we implementing the method to calculate the score for our projects and who is calculating it?
-They would need to know about skillcomp map!
+       - Wrote Step 3 of scenario walkthrough in design document

-- Jacob:
+Jacob:
     - Classes in charge of:
         - all reportMakers
         - monthPresenter